eurofurence/ef-telecommunication-device-management-system/README.md

 2. Access the using the `My EF Registration` button within the IDP
 3. Extract the JSON web token (JWT) from your Cookies
 4. Start the synchronization process with the following command:
-   - `docker compose exec -it backend python manage.py syncusers "https://reglive.eurofurence.org/CHANGE_ME/attsrv/api/rest/v1/" "<JWT>"`
+   - `docker compose exec -it backend python manage.py syncregs "https://reglive.eurofurence.org/CHANGE_ME/attsrv/api/rest/v1/" "<JWT>"`
 5. Wait for the synchronization process to finish.
 The total number of processed users is displayed at the end of the process.